kaitlinthachuk/kings-dilemma/README.md

 ![Navbar](https://github.com/kaitlinthachuk/kings-dilemma/blob/master/images/navbar.png)

-One House has admin priveledges and their top bar features a few extra buttons which allow for controlling the game state.
+One House has admin privileges and their top bar features a few extra buttons which allow for controlling the game state.
 These include stopping and starting voting, assigned agenda tokens, and ending the game.
 ![Admin Extras](https://github.com/kaitlinthachuk/kings-dilemma/blob/master/images/admin_extras.png)

 ## Voting